learn-co-students/classification_metrics_warmup/README.md

 '''
 ```

+    "\nUnderfitting, because the train and test error are fairly close, \nbut they're both low and can be improved\n\nBias, because the model's performance doesn't change much when \nwe're predicting on new data vs the data the model was trained on,\nbut the overall performance of the model is relatively poor\n\n"

 #### Run models with the first 10 variables, then another model with all the variables
   - Generate confusion matrices and calculate accuracy, precision and recall as you did above